-Slovakia is a landlocked country in central Europe.
+The Slovak Republic is a landlocked country located in Central Europe.

 Bratislava Castle and Old Town, Bratislava